Network-And-Services/optical-failure-dataset/README.md

 - **OutputPower**: only for the amplifiers related entries.
 - **Failure**: field showing entries acquired while simulating the failure.

+In both datasets we used the WSS to provide changes to the attenuation every minute, and so emulating both normal and abnormal conditions in the network.
+The *Failure* field is used as an indicator that shows all the entries that are gathered while the input power of the *Ampli1* is too low due to the WSS configuation.

+### Hard Failure dataset

 This 10 hours dataset is divided in two halves:
 - 5 hours in normal network condition;
-- 5 hours with periodic failures.
+- 5 hours with periodic (hard) failures.

 The entry with timestamp *1624471835* delimits the two parts.

 More precisely, we used the WSS to randomly change the attenuation every minute in a range from 0 to 18dB.
 In the second half, we have the same behaviour with the addition of a 25dB attenuation every 4 minutes, and so putting the network in a failure condition for one minute.
 After that, the WSS is reconfigured so that the network starts working properly again.

-The *Failure* field is used as an indicator that shows all the entries that are gathered while the input power of the *Ampli1* is too low due to the WSS configuation.
+### Soft Failure dataset

+This other dataset has been created over a 8 hours period:
+- 4 hours in normal network condition;
+- 4 hours with periodic (soft) failures.

+The entry with timestamp *1624471536* delimits the two parts.

+In this case, we tried a different approach with respect to the previous dataset.
+Instead of applying random changes to the attanuation in a range, we followed a sinusoidal path: every minute the attuation increases or decreases by ~0.5dB, moving from a maximum input power of -19,2dB to a minimum of -21dB at the *Ampli1*.
+In the second half, we overlapped to this behaviour a 10dB attenuation every 4 minutes, which produces a soft failure event (the BER and the OSNR at the receiver are affected but the network is still working).
+After that, the WSS is reconfigured so that the network starts working properly again.